tbrunsch/Hippodamus/README.md

 In Hippodamus, you write a try-with-resources block, in which you may execute tasks in parallel.
 These tasks are allowed to throw checked exceptions.
 Since Hippodamus guarantees that the try-block is not left unless all tasks have terminated, there is a predestined place where to handle exceptions thrown in any of these tasks: a catch-block.
 If a task only declares to throw one type of exception, then Hippodamus can even infer the exact exception type that has to be caught.

-Since Hippodamus assumes that everything within a try-block forms one super task that has been split into sub task, it will stop all running tasks if at least one task terminates exceptionally.
+Since Hippodamus assumes that everything within a try-block forms one supertask that has been split into subtask, it will stop all running tasks if at least one task terminates exceptionally.

 When working with Hippodamus, it is advantageous to understand how exception handling is realized by the framework.
 For further details see Section [Exception Handling Magic](#exception-handling-magic).